 - Higher dynamic range (120dB on outputs and -129 dBu EIN on mic inputs) from other same audio interfaces.
-Even in a high price audio interface, you won’t get this high dynamic range in outputs.
+Even in a high-priced audio interface, you won’t get this high dynamic range in outputs.

-- World-class Mic Preamps provide the crystal clear audio recording when it comes to recording acoustic instruments.
+- World-class Mic Preamps provide crystal clear audio recording when it comes to recording acoustic instruments.

 - This Bus-powered audio interface enables you to record on the go.

 - High sample rate processing up to 192 kHz.

 - No optical inputs and outputs.
 As it is a high-speed audio interface, the manufacturer should provide the optical ins and outs to use the full power of USB-C connection.